BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 to Generalized Pareto, and we replace $S^{\leftarrow}(1/4)$ and $S^{\leftarrow}(1/2)$ with $x_{k + 3/4 (n-k)} - x_{k + 1/2 (n-k)}$ and $x_{k + 1/2 (n-k)} - x_n$, resulting in:

 $\hat{\gamma} = \log_2 (\frac{ x_{k + 3/4 (n-k)} - x_{k + 1/2 (n-k)} }{ x_{k + 1/2 (n-k)} - x_n })$.

+One can prove that Pickands estimator is asymptotically normally distributed, hence, it is possible to calculate its confidence intervals.
+However, this is really tedious (see [this paper, Theorem 2.3](https://www.jstor.org/stable/2241666?seq=26)) and is beyond the scope of this text.

 ### Hill's estimator